TFlowGit/tf-ads-bpa/README.md

 Use of appropriate technology is an enabler for successful projects.
 We have a history of searching for the best technologies to facilitate our mission.
-This includes being the first company to use3 ServiceNow and Puppet for GSA and is reflected in our choice of technology stack including nginx, Docker and Spring Boot.
+This includes being the first company to use ServiceNow and Puppet for GSA and is reflected in our choice of technology stack including nginx, Docker and Spring Boot.